JacobSeatlholo/BHW-package/docs/doc3.md

 :::important

-Track calls, emails, contact history, projects and milestones.
+Let us help you track engagements, emails, projects and milestones.
 Have full visibility and control of your schedule at a glance

 :::